Kode-Devs/Kode/.github/ISSUE_TEMPLATE/---bug-report.md

 - If applicable, add screenshots to help explain your problem.
 - OS Information (e.g. Windows 11, Ubuntu 22.04, etc.)
 - Software Version (e.g. Kode 1.7.0)
-- Any other context about your problem
+- Include any other context related to your problem.

-Now you can clear this text and add your details here ...
+Now you can clear this text and add your report here ...